-What happens if a consent order is broken?
+What happens if a consent order is breached?

-A consent order (sometimes called a financial order) will legalise the financial arrangements you have made with your ex when you divorce / end your civil partnership.
+A consent order (sometimes called a financial order) will legalise the financial arrangements you have made with your ex when you divorce or end your civil partnership.

-It’s also the document that will end financial claims against each other in the future.
+It’s also the document that will end the possibility of financial claims against each other in the future.
 A consent order is a safety net that protects you both so that one person can’t change their mind in the future.

-The courts will not check up on you to see if you are both upholding what is stated but you can ask the court for help if one person breaks the agreements documented in the consent order.
+The courts will not check up on you to see if you’re both upholding what is stated, but you can ask the court for help if one person breaches the agreements documented in the consent order.

-The details laid out in a consent order can cover what is happening now or what you have agreed will happen in the future.
+The details laid out in a consent order can cover what is happening now or what you have agreed will happen in the future, such as with a mesher order.

-Arrangements for the future have to have a ‘by when date’ on them.
-For example, if you are selling property and dividing the proceeds of sale once all the children of the family are over 18.
-All arrangements have to be feasible.
+Arrangements for the future must have a ‘by when’ date on them.
+For example, if you’re selling a property and dividing the proceeds of the sale once all the children of the family are over 18.
+All arrangements must be feasible.

 If you’ve had a sealed consent order formalised through the courts and one person breaks the agreement, please read the most common scenarios below.